top of page

 • 9:30 AM Mindfulness meditation through a Jewish lens led by Rabbi G. (Please arrive early to settle in.)

-• 10:00 AM Shabbat morning prayer: with lots of chant and singing led by Rabbi G and sometimes joined by Music Director Kris Wettstein and Rabbinic Intern Emily Herzlin.
+• 10:00 AM Shabbat morning prayer: with lots of chant and singing led by Rabbi G and sometimes joined by Music Director Kris Wettstein and Student Rabbi Emily Herzlin.

 • 11:00 AM on the first shabbat of the month: Interactive Torah discussion led by Rabbi G. No Hebrew prior knowledge or experience studying Torah or Jewish texts is required.